How You Can “Lock In” All-Time Highs in the Stock Market With Fixed Index Annuities

-The stock market achieved some all-time highs at thee end of 2017.
+As we approach the end of 2017, the stock market has been achieving all-time highs.
 This is very interesting since some people were calling for the stock market to crash this past year due to a number of factors.
 Of course, this crash did not happen.

 This has left many retirees and people approaching retirement with some important questions: